OpenTofu in Production: The First Year After the Fork

 - AWS: OpenTofu in official documentation.

-- Google Cloud: similar.
+- Google Cloud: documented support.

-- Oracle: strong backer.
+- Oracle: strong backer from the start.

-- DigitalOcean, Linode, Vultr: supported.
+- DigitalOcean, Linode, Vultr: documented support.

 Valid reasons: